tmcw/memory-geojson/README.md

 2. A Uint32Array of indexes, which informs the reader of the types of geometries and lengths of coordinate rings.
 3. A Float64Array of coordinates.
+3. A Uint32Array of lookup offsets into the indexes & coordinates arrays.

 Basically it's an offset based system.
 You read the file from the start, and let's say the first feature has a Point geometry.